ksandom/mass/docs/install.md

 Here are the sources I plan to have available:

 * AWS (I'm using a company specific one at the moment.
-I'll write a generic one when I get a change.)
+I'll write a generic one when I get a chance.)
 * /etc/hosts
 * .ssh/config
 * /etc/ssh/ssh_config

 ### Templates
 As of this writing, there are two templates.
 When ever there are more, they will be made available in the templates-available folder.
 If you'd like to make your own, see creatingATemplate.md.

+# Getting started with mass

+See gettingStarted.md in the mean time do `mass --help` which will display the features that are most likely useful to someone starting out with mass.

 # Updating
 Simply do a git pull where ever you checked out the code then run `./install.sh` in the same way you did under the install section.